vantezzen/Google-Keep-to-Standardnotes-Converter/README.md

 # Google Keep™ to StandardNotes Converter
 Convert a Google Keep Takeout™ archive into a StandardNotes archive

+# Merged
+This converter has been [merged into the official StandardNotes tools page](https://github.com/standardnotes/sntools/pull/11).
+Please use the converter at <https://dashboard.standardnotes.org/tools>.

 # Usage
 Go to [https://vantezzen.github.io/Google-Keep-to-Standardnotes-Converter/index.html](https://vantezzen.github.io/Google-Keep-to-Standardnotes-Converter/index.html) and follow the intructions.